cyrilletuzi/vscode-angular-schematics/README.md

 - Component: no special behavior
 - Page: component associated to a route (`--skip-selector`)
 - Pure: presentation / UI component (`--change-detection OnPush`)
-- Runtime: like modals or dialogs (`--skip-selector --entry-component`)
+- Runtime: component like modals or dialogs (`--skip-selector --entry-component`)
-- Exported: pure components reused outside of their modules, ie. component lib (`--exported --change-detection OnPush`)
+- Exported: pure component reused outside of their modules, ie. component lib (`--exported --change-detection OnPush`)
 - Element: Angular Element, ie. a native Web Component (`--entry-component --view-encapsulation ShadowDom`)

-#### Customize component types
+#### Customize component suffixes (Angular >= 9)

+Angular CLI >= 9 introduces a new `type` option for component generation, to change the component's suffix.

+For example, `ng g hello --type page` will generate the `hello.page.ts` file with a `HelloPage` class (instead of the `hello.component.ts` file with a `HelloComponent` class).

 To customize component types, **your *root* `tslint.json` config must be changed** like this:

 `"component-class-suffix": [true, "Component", "Page", "Modal"]`.

-Now the extension will ask which component type you want based on this suffixes list.
+Now the extension will ask which component type you want based on this suffixes list, and set the `--type` option automatically.

-#### Angular >= 9 suffixes

-Why is the config managed via TSLint components suffixes?
-Because Angular CLI >= 9 introduces a new `type` option for component generation, to change the component's suffix.

-For example, `ng g hello --type page` will generate the `hello.page.ts` file with a `HelloPage` class (instead of the `hello.component.ts` file with a `HelloComponent` class).

-This extension will set the `--type` option automatically if these 2 conditions are met:
-- in an Angular >= 9 project,
-- the component type has been set in `tslint.json`.

-It's not done automatically with the default component types, as suffixes need to be explicitly authorized in `tslint.json`, otherwise lint would fail.
+Note `--type` is set automatically only for your custom suffixes in `tslint.json`, not for the default component types, as otherwise lint would fail.

-If you customized the component types but want to keep the pre-Angular 9 behavior (ie. keep `Component` suffix for all components, no matter their type), just set the following config in your Visual Studio Code preferences:

-`"ngschematics.disableComponentTypeAsSuffix": true`

-#### Common suffixes
+#### Link a custom suffix to a component type

-If you configured custom component types, some common suffixes will automatically pre-select the recommended behaviors:
+Some common suffixes will automatically pre-select the recommended behaviors:
 - `Pure`, `UI`, `Presentation`, `Presentational`, `Dumb` > `--change-detection OnPush`
 - `Page`, `Container`, `Smart`, `Routed`, `Route` > `--skip-selector`
 - `Dialog`, `SnackBar`, `BottomSheet`, `Modal`, `Popover`, `Entry` > `--skip-selector --entry-component`
 - `Exported`, `Lib` > `--exported --change-detection OnPush`
 - `Element` > `--entry-component --view-encapsulation ShadowDom`:

-#### Custom suffixes

 The list above includes common suffixes in Angular, Material and Ionic.
 If you think some other common suffixes are missing, please open a Pull Request.